biareiam/The-House-of-Books/README.md

 - Now we need to create a user to put in the group: click Users in the sidebar menu;
 - Create the user houseofbooks-v3-staticfiles-user, select Programmatic Access and select Next;
 - From the list provided select manage-houseofbooks-v3 and click Create User;
-- Click on 'Download .csv' which will contain the users access key and secret access key that we will use to authenticate them from our Jango app.
-It is very important you download and save this CSV file as it won't be downloadable again after this process.
+- Click on 'Download .csv' which will contain the user's access key and secret access key that we will use to authenticate them from our Jango app.
+You must download and save this CSV file as it won't be downloadable again after this process.
 - Configure Django to connect to S3 using the keys we just created:
-- In settings.py file, under the Static Files section create an IF statement to check if there is an environment variable called USE_AWS in the environment;
+- In the settings.py file, under the Static Files section create an IF statement to check if there is an environment variable called USE_AWS in the environment;
 - In the IF statement define the AWS_STORAGE_BUCKET_NAME, AWS_S3_REGION_NAME, access key and secret access key we will get from the environment to keep them secure;
 - In Heroku, in the Config Vars section of the Settings tab:
 - Add the AWS keys;